Melting of the two-dimensional solid phase in the Gaussian-core model: Self-consistent Harmonic Approximation for the 2D Solid Melting

-{\it Model and Methods.}---We consider a classical system of particles in two dimensions interacting through a Gaussian pairwise potential of the form $V(r)=V_0\exp(-r^2/r_0^2)$, known as the Gaussian-Core Model (GCM) \cite{langFluidSolidPhases2000, stillingerGaussianCoreModel1981, prestipinoHexaticPhaseTwoDimensional2011}.
+We consider a classical system of particles in two dimensions interacting through a Gaussian pairwise potential of the form $V(r)=V_0\exp(-r^2/r_0^2)$, known as the Gaussian-Core Model (GCM) \cite{langFluidSolidPhases2000, stillingerGaussianCoreModel1981, prestipinoHexaticPhaseTwoDimensional2011}.
 The parameters $r_0$ and $V_0$ represent the range and the intensity of our soft-core potential, respectively.
 The partition function of this model can be written directly in terms of the configurational integral, which is obtained after integrating over all momenta of the particles:

 where $\Lambda\equiv h/\sqrt{2\pi m k_B T}$ is the de Broglie thermal wave length and $N$ the number of particles.
 Having in mind that our goal is to study the melting of the two-dimensional solid phase it is natural to consider that each particle will effectively explore a region of finite "volume" around its equilibrium position.
 This consideration allows us to write the position of each particle $\textbf{r}_i$ as $\textbf{R}_i+\textbf{u}_i$, where $\textbf{R}_i$ represent the equilibrium lattice position of the $i$-particle and $\textbf{u}_i$ its relative position respect $\textbf{R}_i$.
-In this way, once we include the combinatorial factor of distributing the $N$ particles of the system on the $N$ sites of the solid, the partition function can be rewritten as:

-This last expression allows us to define our effective Hamiltonian as $H\equiv \sfrac{1}{2} \sum_{i\neq j} V(|\mathbf{R}_i-\mathbf{R}_j+\mathbf{u}_i-\mathbf{u}_j|)$.
-To calculate the melting curve we will implement a two-step procedure, firstly we use the Self-Consistent Harmonic Approximation to determine the effective Lamé's elastic coefficients in the presence of phonon's fluctuations.
-In a second step, the mean field melting curve can be improved using the values of the effective elastic coefficients as an input for the calculation of the bare Frank constant and fugacity in the framework of the well known renormalization group theory for the defect mediated melting of the solid phase of two-dimensional solids \cite{Be1971,ko1973,HaNe1978,NeHa1979}.